Comparison & Guides

 • Alternate Day Fasting: Alternate between normal eating days and fasting or very low-calorie days

 Important: IF is not appropriate for everyone.
-People with a history of eating disorders, pregnant or nursing women, children, those with certain medical conditions, and individuals on medications that require food should consult a healthcare provider before attempting any fasting protocol.
+People with a history of eating disorders, pregnant or nursing women, children, those with certain medical conditions, and anyone on medications that require food should consult a healthcare provider before attempting any fasting protocol.

 The Ayurvedic View of Fasting: Langhana Therapy